 HDR content is available from many of the numerous streaming services embedded in the LG’s webOS smart TV interface.
 It remains one of the slickest, least convoluted and most satisfying operating systems around – despite the rather involved picture setup menus – and is full almost to the brim with viewing options.
 Compulsory apps Netflix and Amazon Prime Video are joined by Disney Plus, Apple TV and pretty much every other high-profile streaming service.
 There are also quite a few more obscure options grouped in a folder called “LG Channels”.

 However, conspicuous by their absence are the UK’s major catch-up TV apps.
-Somehow LG and Freeview failed to come to an arrangement in time for BBC iPlayer, All4 and all the rest to appear on the company’s 2020 range of TVs.
-A deal should be done to save this happening in 2021, though.
-In the meantime, LG is working with individual broadcasters to get their apps onto its current range as soon as possible.
+Somehow LG and Freeview failed to come to an arrangement in time for all the the UK catch-up s to appear on the company’s 2020 range of TVs (so far iPlayer, ITV Hub and All4 have made it as individual apps).
+A deal is in the works to save this happening in 2021, though.

 As well as providing extensive viewing options, webOS also allows the setup and sequencing routines of any Internet of Things device on a common network.
 There’s the opportunity to get involved in some retail therapy (if anything on the screen catches your eye), or to identify the music that’s accompanying the pictures.